OfficeDev/CAMP/README.md

 Step 1: Open PowerShell in administrator mode

-Step 2: Install CAMP
+Step 2: Install the CAMP module

     Install-Module -Name CAMP

-Step 3: Generate CAMP Report

-    Use the following cmdlet to generate the CAMP report.
+Step 3: Generate CAMP report using the following cmdlet

     Get-CAMPReport

    This will generate a report based on the geolocation of your tenant.
 If an error occurs while fetching your tenant’s geolocation, you will get a report covering all supported geolocations.